AdamMinton/dev-prod-result-checker/README.md

 This script runs the **queries** for every tile on the dashboard.
 Subsequently, the script compares the **query results** from Dev to Production mode and flags any differences.
 For this reason, this script ensures Data consistency only and does not test UI components.

+# Setup

+1. Configure an API service account to run the script
+2.

+# Support
+The Dev/Prod Result Checker is NOT an official supported product of Looker.
+Support for The Dev/Prod Result Checker is not included and there are no guarantees that it will work for you.
+The Dev/Prod Result Checker was built by Greg Li, a consultant in Looker's Professional Services organization.
+This is **not an open source product and should not be distributed without the prior written consent of the Looker Professional Services organization**.